ceejatec/build-in-docker/README.md

 > repeatedly while running `repo sync`.
 This is because `repo` is using
 > ssh options that are too new for the `ssh` in that container image.
 > These messages may be ignored; `repo sync` will still succeed.

+### Networking

+`create-builder` will output the IP address of the `builder` container.
+On Linux, you can access this IP address directly; for instance, if you launch Server inside the container, it will be available at `http://172.17.0.3:8091/` (or whatever IP is shown).

+On macOS, container IPs are not directly accessible from the Mac host.
+A quick workaround for this is to install the following tool:

+    brew install chipmk/tap/docker-mac-net-connect
+    sudo brew services start chipmk/tap/docker-mac-net-connect

+Once this is done, the IPs should be available in the same way as they are on Linux.
+(Thanks Vesko for discovering and testing this!)

 ### `/home/couchbase/work` in the container